 Learn about even more projects recruiting teammates through the SCV community at theorcanetwork.com and by expressing your interest on this google form & see others responses!

 Solving the global climate challenge will require the creation and successful scale-up of hundreds of new ventures.
 Stanford Climate Ventures is a three-quarter project-based course sequence that practices the creation of transformational climate ventures and innovation models.

-Since 2016, Stanford Climate Ventures has been the launchpad for 45 distinct projects, resulting in 25 new companies.
-These companies have raised over $46.5M in funding to pursue further development, and SCV companies can be found in 9 different countries on 5 different continents.
+Since autumn 2016, the course has been the launchpad for 45 distinct projects, resulting in 31 new companies.
+These companies have raised over $201M in funding to pursue further development, and SCV companies can currently be found operating in 11 different countries on 5 different continents.